 The requirements of the course-based Master of Science (MS) degree can generally be completed within eighteen months to two years and include the following:

-- At least thirty-two semester hours of graduate credit (5000-level and above courses and those 4000-level courses approved by the student’s committee), twenty-one semester hours of which must bear letter grades (not “S” or “U”)
+- At least thirty-two semester hours of graduate credit (5000-level and above courses), twenty-one semester hours of which must bear letter grades (not "S" or "U")

-- Comprehensive Examination: Students must pass a written comprehensive examination to be administered by the student’s Supervisory Committee.
-The students must have a 3.0 or greater grade point average to be eligible to take the comprehensive examination
+- Comprehensive Examination: The student must pass a written comprehensive examination to be administered by the student's Supervisory Committee.
+The student must have a 3.0 or greater grade point average to be eligible to take the comprehensive examination

-- Directed Individual Study (DIS) requirement: Students must submit a written report upon completion of two semesters of individual study using a literary- or laboratory-based research approach
+- Directed Individual Study (DIS) requirement: The student must submit a written report upon completion of two semesters of individual study using a literary- or laboratory-based research approach

 Interdisciplinary Program in Neuroscience

 The Program in Neuroscience provides interdisciplinary training leading to the degree of PhD in Neuroscience.
 Participating faculty members hold appointments in the Departments of Biological Science, Psychology, Mathematics, or Biomedical Sciences.
 Students enroll in the department of their initial faculty advisor/major professor but may take neuroscience courses offered by any of the participating departments.
 Several of the biological science faculty are members of the Program in Neuroscience.